A-Mei discography

 The discography of Taiwanese singer A-Mei consists of 19 studio albums, 4 extended plays, 6 compilation albums, and 17 live albums.
 She released her debut album, Sisters, in 1996, which sold over 1 million copies in Taiwan and 4 million copies in Asia.
-Her sophomore record, Bad Boy, (1997) was also commercially successful and sold over 1,300,000 copies in Taiwan, and remains the highest selling album in the country to date.
+Her sophomore record, Bad Boy, (1997) was also commercially successful and sold over 1,300,000 copies in Taiwan, and remains the highest selling album in Taiwan to date.
 Her fifth studio album, Can I Hug You, Lover?
 (1999), sold over 1,180,000 copies in Taiwan and 8 million copies throughout Asia.

 Three of her albums have been certified 3× Platinum+Gold by the Recording Industry Foundation in Taiwan (RIT).
 A-Mei's twelfth studio album, I Want Happiness?
 (2006), saw commercial success following her cross-straits controversy, selling over 160,000 copies and Taiwan and 2 million copies in Asia.
 Her eighteenth album, Story Thief (2017), received a gold certification from the Recording Industry Association Singapore (RIAS).
 Having sold over 50 million albums throughout her career, A-Mei is the best selling female artist in Taiwanese music history.